Anna-Myzukina/Associations-1/README.md

 # The Odin Project: [Private Events](https://www.theodinproject.com/courses/ruby-on-rails/lessons/associations)
 ![Peek 2020-03-13 14-32 (1)](https://user-images.githubusercontent.com/46542515/80397082-4c179880-88be-11ea-8180-8ac18824d1a7.gif)

-## Live version of project :  [Private Events](https://warm-sea-24354.herokuapp.com/)
+## A Live version of the project:  [Private Events](https://warm-sea-24354.herokuapp.com/)

 ## Description:

-* NOTE: This is in NO WAY a comprehensive walkthrough of the steps I used in the build, its just a rough set of notes for myself on the latest Odin Project app, Private Events.
-I've missed loads of bits out, most of it is html stuff, the main flow at the start is all in the correct order following the steps on the site so you could follow along, but at points things wouldn't work so you would need to dig into the code to find the missing things from these notes.
+* NOTE: This is in NO WAY a comprehensive walkthrough of the steps I used in the build, it is just a rough set of notes for myself on the latest Odin Project app, Private Events.
+I've missed loads of bits out, most of it is HTML stuff, the main flow at the start is all in the correct order following the steps on the site so you could follow along, but at points, things wouldn't work so you would need to dig into the code to find the missing things from these notes.
 Apart from that, it all works.

 * Our Objective:

     We have to build a site similar to an [Eventbrite](https://www.eventbrite.com/) which allows users to create events and then manage user signups.
-I must be honest, I decided to cheat a little with this project and completely miss out the first part which was to setup the sign-in mechanism.
+I must be honest, I decided to cheat a little with this project and completely miss out on the first part which was to set up the sign-in mechanism.
 I started with a copy and paste from our build of the rails tutorial up-to chapter 10.
-The reason I did this was I wanted to create a proper full featured application that I could use in production, so i wanted to save some time.
+The reason I did this was I wanted to create a proper full-featured application that I could use in production, so I wanted to save some time.

 ### Features:

 * A user can register for an account
-* A user can login
+* A user can log in
 * A user can change their account details
 * A user can create events
 * A user can attend events
 * And a user can logout

-* Bootstrap source in vendor/assets
+* A Bootstrap source in vendor/assets
-* Font awesome CSS source
+* Font Awesome CSS source
 * Google Analytics Integration

 ![](https://github.com/Anna-Myzukina/associations/blob/master/app/assets/images/short%20commands.png)

 ### Future features:
 * Users can upload photos of future events.
-* Users can create calendar with events.
+* Users can create a calendar with events.
 * Users can add comments to events.